-The UXDI is proud to provide the world’s first and only online Professional Diploma in UX Design to be credit-rated by an internationally recognised and respected educational body; Scotland’s Glasgow Caledonian University.
-In this article, you’ll find all the info you need to know about GCU and its partnership with the UXDI.
+The UX Design Institute is proud to provide the world’s first and only online Professional Diploma in UX Design to be credit rated by an internationally recognised and respected educational body; Scotland’s Glasgow Caledonian University.
+In this article, you’ll find all the info you need to know about GCU and its partnership with the UX Design Institute.

-In the course of the research process for the development of the UXDI’s Professional Diploma in UX Design programme, we discovered that while there are many companies and educational bodies that offer courses in UX design, none of them are credit-rated or accredited by an official university.
+During the research process for the development of our Professional Diploma in UX Design programme, we discovered that while there are many companies and educational bodies that offer courses in UX design, none of them are credit-rated or accredited by an official university.

-Though the UXDI and its courses were founded on the back of years of practical experience in UX design, forging a relationship with an academic institution became a top priority for several reasons.
-Firstly, university credit-rating immediately signals to potential students that we’re offering quality qualifications.
+While our courses were created on the back of years of practical experience in UX design, forging a relationship with an academic institution became a top priority for several reasons.
+Firstly, university credit rating immediately signals to potential students that we are offering quality qualifications.
 Secondly, and perhaps more importantly, it indicates to employers that our graduates have reached a professional standard within a framework set by experts in education.

-Why GCU is a good fit for UXDI:
+Why GCU is a good fit for the UX Design Institute

 GCU is one of only 29 universities and colleges in the world to be certified as a ‘Changemaker Campus’ by Ashoka U, for promoting higher education as a vehicle for social change.
 It is also the first Scottish university to be accredited by the Living Wage Foundation.

-Given that the UXDI’s core mission is to prepare our students with the practical skills and know-how they need to secure a successful career and become world-class UX Designers, GCU proved a more than natural fit to our values as an educational body.
+Given that our core mission is to prepare students with the practical skills and know-how needed to secure a successful career and become world-class UX designers, GCU proved a more than natural fit to our values as an educational body.

 - Active and Global Citizenship – e.g. recognising and actively seeking to address global social challenges; participating in the community at a local, national or global level

 - Entrepreneurial mindset – e.g. identifying opportunities for change; creating solutions and putting these into practice in response to identified real world problems